the-csharp-academy/TCSA.KnowTheCity/CONTENT_CONTRIBUTION_GUIDE.md

 ## Local Testing Reminder

 For local testing, make the image and manifest changes in the CDN simulator project (`TCSA.KnowTheCity.CdnSimulator/wwwroot`), including both pictures and manifest files.
+However don't the new city in the CDN simulator.
+We don't want that many heavy files in the repository.

 ## Prompts